 The topography has both mountains and narrow valleys.
 The annual average temperature varies between 23 and 25oC.

 The culture of Hoa Binh combines several ethnic groups with their own languages, traditional literature, and festivals.

-Apart of these, scientific tests have shown that the mineral water at Kim Boi Hot Spring is good for drinking, bathing and treatment.
+Apart from these, scientific tests have shown that the mineral water at Kim Boi Hot Spring is good for drinking, bathing, and treatment.